Elbert Henry Gary: Honors and memory

 The town of Gary, Indiana, laid out in 1906 as a model home for steel workmen, was named in his honor.
 Despite this, Gary had no lasting personal connection with his namesake, which by the time of his death was approaching a population of 100,000.

+In 1905, while he served as the president of U.S. Steel, the Pittsburgh Steamship Company vessel Elbert H. Gary was named in his honor.
+The Pittsburgh Steamship Company was a subsidiary of U.S. Steel and, when it was launched, the Gary was the longest ship on the Great Lakes.

 From 1906 to 1908, he served as president of the Illinois State Society of New York, a group of Illinois expatriates living in New York who got together for social reasons a few times each year.
 They held an annual Lincoln Day Dinner in February at the Waldorf-Astoria Hotel and a Chicago Fire Remembrance Day each October at Delmonico's Restaurant in Manhattan.

-In 1914 he was made chairman of the committee appointed by the Mayor of New York, John purroy Mitchel, to study the question of unemployment and its relief.
+In 1914 he was made chairman of the committee appointed by the Mayor of New York, John Purroy Mitchel, to study the question of unemployment and its relief.

 His second wife was a member of the New York State Commission for the Panama–Pacific International Exposition in 1915; and acted as one of the official hostesses at the New York Pavilion during the exposition.

 When America entered World War I in 1917, he was appointed chairman of the committee on steel of the Council of National Defense.
 Through his connection with a business essential to producing munitions of war, he exerted great influence in bringing about cooperation between the government and industry.
 He was interested in strengthening the friendship between America and Japan.
 In 1919, he was invited by President Woodrow Wilson to attend the Industrial Conference in Washington, and took a prominent part in it as a firm upholder of the "open shop", of which he was always a strong advocate.

-Elbert Gary died on August 15, 1927, in Manhattan.